ModithaDilshan/model-deploy-/README.md

 1. Open the deployed Vercel site.
 2. Upload `sample_models/SampleCharacter.obj` → file stored in uploads bucket.
 3. Confirm a job record appears in DynamoDB with status `queued`.
-4. Worker picks up the job and either uploads the prebuilt executable or runs Unity and uploads the build to the `builds/` prefix.
+4. Worker picks up the job, copies the uploaded model to Unity, runs Unity build, and uploads the build to the `builds/` prefix.
 5. Job status becomes `completed`; the download button returns a presigned URL.
 6. Download `MyGame.exe` and run locally to verify the new character model.